 You can find everything you need at Walmart.
 I found the borax in the laundry aisle, the food coloring in the baking aisle, and the school glue where school supplies are located.
 PURELL Hand Sanitizing Wipes, in convenient 70-count and 35-count canisters, are now available in most Walmart stores in the household cleaning aisles.

-Follow this link to save $1.00 on any PURELL® Wipes canister or Save $1.00 on any two PURELL® Products.
-Plus, PURELL® has loyalty program on Purell.com – you can sign up for special offers, discounts and coupons.
+Follow this link to save on PURELL® Products with their latest coupons.
+Plus, PURELL® has a loyalty program on this site that will send you coupons when you sign up Purell.com – you can sign up for special offers, discounts and their latest news.
 I like using these wipes because they are safe to use on hands and faces.
 I keep a canister in the van to have on hand as the boys and I are out running errands, or out for something to eat.

 Free Rainbow Printables